Secretary of State Clinton’s statements and actions on global health issues during diplomatic trip to Pakistan, the Middle East, Morocco and Egypt

 also of interest

-- Administration actions and statements commemorating International Women's Day
+- Administration actions and statements commemorating World AIDS Day

 - Secretary Clinton announces new U.S. Water Partnership; Administration actions and resources commemorating World Water Day